sgiman/Nvidia-Samples-DirectX-10-11/README.md

 ________________________________

+Visual Studio 2008, Microsoft DirectX and NVIDIA Direct3D SDK 10,11 are required for test compilation and assembly.

-Running for testing (.exe) from "bin" folders or "root".
+Running for testing compile "exe" from "bin" folders or "root".
 Do not remove or move anything.
 In each test directx sample, see Help (F1).